- West Virginia resumes Medicaid disenrollments in April 2023, after a three-year pandemic-related pause.

-- West Virginia CHIP covers maternity care as of July 2019.
+- West Virginia CHIP covers maternity care as of July 2019, and postpartum Medicaid/CHIP coverage now extends for 12 months after the birth.

 - West Virginia’s uninsured rate dropped from 14% in 2013 to 6.4% in 2018, thanks in large part to Medicaid expansion.